Wife Swap (American TV series): Curtis Holland

 Another March 2009 episode was notable for featuring six-year-old Curtis Holland.
 In this episode, Curtis and his calorie-loving family from North Carolina experience a week at the hands of fitness instructor Joy Brown who tries to force the family to change their unhealthy lifestyle.
 Throughout the episode, Holland frequently voices his distaste for Joy's fitness regimen.
 After the episode aired, Holland became very recognizable and had even been approached to film a reality show as well as advertise for a bacon company, both of which did not work out.
 A clip from the episode has received 18 million views as of April 2023.
 In 2015, Holland created a GoFundMe page to raise money for a car, stating that he never received any money from appearing on Wife Swap.
 The GoFundMe page was later removed.

 Envy/Loudon

 The only time a family withdrew from an episode during filming was in 2013, when Tea Party activist Gina Loudon quit the show after being swapped into the polyamorous Envy family.
 Gina checked into a hotel room and called her husband John, telling him "We’re definitely dealing with dark forces here".
 The Loudon family refused to attend the table meeting, though the episode still aired.

 Celebrity Wife Swap

 On January 2, 2012, ABC began airing a celebrity version of Wife Swap.

 Season 1

-The first season had 5 episode where ten celebrities and their families took part:
+The first season had 5 episodes where ten celebrities and their families took part: